jozefg/drafts/parametricity.md

 related.
 Instantiating something to `Bool` or `Int` doesn't change the fundamental behaviour about what we're instantiated.

-We can now set out to define rigorously define what we're really talking about.

 ## Background

 Before we can formally define parametricity we need to flesh out a few